qortmdgh4141/GAS/README.md

 ## Quick start

-The default hyperparameters in the code are set based on the `antmaze-giant-stitch` task.
+The default hyperparameters in the code are set based on the `antmaze-giant-stitch` task:

 ```
 # Stage 1: Pre-Training Temporal Distance Representation